WAF Rule Sets

-Finally, the rule set must be active for WAF to analyze your requests.
-The Active checkbox serves to allow you to enable and disable WAF quickly for all paths that are associated with the rule set.
+Finally, the Rule Set must be active for WAF to analyze your requests.
+The Active checkbox allows you to enable and disable WAF quickly for all paths that are associated with the Rule Set.

 2. Monitoring threat detection

-In Real-Time Metrics, the first chart on the WAF tab (Threats vs Requests) presents three time series:
+In Real-Time Metrics, the first graph on the WAF tab (Threats vs Requests) shows three time series:

 - Regular Requests: all HTTP and HTTPS requests analyzed by WAF and are considered secure.

 - Threats: the volume of threats detected by WAF and accounted for, when in Counting mode.
 These threats are not being blocked at the moment.

 - Threats Blocked: threats effectively blocked by WAF.
 To start blocking the threats found, the rule set must be in Blocking Mode.

 If you also have the Data Streaming service, you can track more detailed information about IP, date and time of access, status code, detected attack family and the configured mode of action.